arog06/Additively-manufactured-particle-damper/README.md

 [Modeling](modeling)
-1. Numerical modeling of the beam particle daper
+1. Numerical modeling of the beam particle damper
+2. Instructions on running YADE simulation of particle damper

 [Experimental](experimental)
-1. Experimental work for the beam particle daper
+1. Experimental work for the beam particle damper

 ## Licensing and Citation